letienthanh364/thesis-blockchain/api-gateway/README.md

    Copy the single line from `admin_public_key.b64` into `.env` as `ADMIN_PUBLIC_KEY=...`.
 Keep `admin_ed25519_sk.pem` safe—you will use it to sign VCs.

 2. **Prepare trainer identities (automated).**
+   - Each trainer definition lives under `nodes-setup/nodes/node_X.json`.
+Update these files to change the list of trainer nodes or tweak per-node metadata (dataset parameters, topology hints, etc.).
+The `node_id` determines the trainer identifier used throughout the tooling (`trainer-node-XXX` naming is derived automatically).
-   - Each node definition now lives under `nodes-setup/nodes/node_X.json`.
-To generate Ed25519 keypairs, unsigned VC payloads, and both JWT flavors for *all* trainers, run:
+   - To generate Ed25519 keypairs, unsigned VC payloads, and both JWT flavors for *all* trainers, run:
      ```bash
      cd api-gateway
      # ensure AUTH_JWT_SECRET is exported or pass --auth-secret explicitly